 Lebara Mobile is an MVNO (Mobile Virtual Network Operator) which has been around since 2001.
-MVNOs don't own or operate their own network infrastructure, instead they use the infrastructure of one of the UK's main providers; Lebara Mobile operates through Vodafone's network.
+MVNOs don't own or operate their own network infrastructure, instead they use the infrastructure of one of the UK's main providers; in the case of Lebara, that's Vodafone.

 Lebara Mobile offers a range of plans with various mixtures of data, UK minutes and international minutes and is relatively cheap in the UK mobile market.
 As a rule, customers will get either a larger amount of international minutes with less data, or a larger amount of data but fewer international minutes.
 If you use all your monthly data allowance, you can buy a 1GB bolt-on.